yixinL7/BRIO/README.md

 ## Use BRIO with Huggingface

-You can load our trained models from Huggingface Transformers.
+You can load our trained models for *generation* from Huggingface Transformers.
 Our model checkpoint on CNNDM (`Yale-LILY/brio-cnndm-uncased`) is a standard BART model (i.e., [BartForConditionalGeneration](https://huggingface.co/docs/transformers/model_doc/bart#transformers.BartForConditionalGeneration)) while our model checkpoint on XSum (`Yale-LILY/brio-xsum-cased`) is a standard Pegasus model (i.e., [PegasusForConditionalGeneration](https://huggingface.co/docs/transformers/model_doc/pegasus#transformers.PegasusForConditionalGeneration)).

 ```python